Bryan Reynolds Player Props: Pirates vs. Braves

 Braves Pitching Rankings

-- The Braves have a 3.91 team ERA that ranks ninth across all MLB pitching staffs.
+- The Braves have the ninth-ranked team ERA among all MLB pitching staffs (3.93).

-- Braves pitchers combine to allow 119 home runs (1.1 per game), the fourth-fewest in baseball.
+- Braves pitchers combine to allow 123 home runs (1.1 per game), the fifth-fewest in the league.

-- Chirinos gets the start for the Braves, his seventh of the season.
-He is 5-4 with a 4.42 ERA and 39 strikeouts through 71 1/3 innings pitched.
+- Fried makes the start for the Braves, his seventh of the season.
+He is 3-1 with a 1.69 ERA and 33 strikeouts in 32 2/3 innings pitched.

-- In his most recent time out on Wednesday, the righty threw five innings against the Los Angeles Angels, allowing three earned runs while surrendering six hits.
+- In his most recent outing on Friday against the Chicago Cubs, the left-hander tossed six scoreless innings while surrendering three hits.

-- In 17 games this season, the 29-year-old has put up a 4.42 ERA and 4.9 strikeouts per nine innings, while allowing a batting average of .258 to opposing batters.
+- The 29-year-old has put up an ERA of 1.69, with 9.3 strikeouts per nine innings, in six games this season.
+Opponents are hitting .217 against him.

 © 2023 Data Skrive.
 All rights reserved.